 Fields of Study: Business Administration, Economics

+The Business and Economics program at Maastricht University exclusively offers courses in business and economics, which includes accounting, entrepreneurship, finance, management, and marketing.
 Courses in this program use a problem-based learning methodology similar to graduate seminar work at UC.
 You will complete the program equipped with practical professional training and skills such as report writing, collaborative project management, and conference presentations.
-Completion of at least the intermediate micro/macro-economics series is required for admission, and math through the level of introduction to calculus is also strongly recommended.
+Completion of the intermediate micro/macro-economics series is required for admission, and math through the level of introduction to calculus is also required.

 Unique study opportunities